 Taïga crosses her arms and rolls her eyes.
-I suppose that means I’m not “urgent”… And what if he stays?
-I can’t say anything in front of the headmaster – the mayor will never admit in front of a witness that his daughter was involved…
+I suppose that means I’m not “urgent”… And what if the policemen and the headmaster stay?
+I can’t say anything in front of Mr. Nowak – the Mayor will never admit in front of a witness that his daughter could be involved in something criminal…

 What!?!
 He can’t be serious!
 I’m an A student!
 Say something, Granny!

 Livid, Granny listens without interrupting, her mouth a thin line.
 Even Missy keeps her mouth shut for once.
 The mayor and the headmaster drones on about juvenile delinquency, tagging, youth programs and the Goddess knows what.
 They show pictures of the tags, and even though Granny at first thought Mr. Nowak was exaggerating, the evidence is overwhelming.
 How could Taïga have let her “friends” do so much damage to their own school?

 She avoids looking at her granddaughter, her cheeks burning from embarrassment.